manoj24rana/MobileIPv6/src/lte/doc/source/lte-design.rst

 To begin with, we consider the case of the downlink, which is depicted in Figure :ref:`fig-epc-data-flow-dl`.
-Downlink Ipv4 packets are generated from a generic remote host, and addressed to one of the UE device.
+Downlink Ipv4/Ipv6 packets are generated from a generic remote host, and addressed to one of the UE device.
 Internet routing will take care of forwarding the packet to the generic NetDevice of the SGW/PGW node which is connected to the internet (this is the Gi interface according to 3GPP terminology).
-The SGW/PGW has a VirtualNetDevice which is assigned the gateway IP address of the UE subnet; hence, static routing rules will cause the incoming packet from the internet to be routed through this VirtualNetDevice.
+The SGW/PGW has a VirtualNetDevice which is assigned the base IPv4/v6 address of the EPC network; hence, static routing rules will cause the incoming packet from the internet to be routed through this VirtualNetDevice.
 Such device starts the GTP/UDP/IP tunneling procedure, by forwarding the packet to a